 - Raheen, of Major Fawcett.

 The DIOCESE of ELPHIN is said to have been founded by St. Patrick, who placed over it St. Asicus, an austere monk, who soon filled the cathedral with members of his own order.
 Several small surrounding sees appear to have been annexed to it at an early period, and a short time before the arrival of the English in Ireland it was enriched with many large estates by the annexation of the see of Roscommon.
 On an inquisition made in the 28th of Elizabeth, the see was valued at £1103.
 18. per annum; it was greatly impoverished by Bishop John Lynch between 1584 and 1611, but was restored to its previous value by his successor, Bishop King.
-On the death of Bishop Hudson, in 1685, James II kept the see vacant for several years and distributed the revenue among the Catholic clergy.
+On the death of Bishop Hodson, in 1685, James II kept the see vacant for several years and distributed the revenue among the Catholic clergy.

 Elphin is one of the six dioceses which form the ecclesiastical province of Tuam but under the Church Temporalities Act of the 3rd and 4th of Wm.
 IV. c.
 37, its temporalities are, on the next avoidance, to be transferred to the Ecclesiastical Commissioners, and the see is to be united to the bishopric of Kilmore.
 It comprises parts of the counties of Galway and Sligo, and the greater part of Roscommon, and is computed to contain 420,130 acres, of which 48,800 are in Galway, 87,700 in Sligo, and the remainder in Roscommon.
 The gross revenue of the bishopric, on an average of three years ending Dec.
 31st, 1831, is £7034.
 8. 9.; and the see lands comprise 42,843 acres, of which 29,235 are profitable.

-The Episcopal palace is a good building in an extensive demesne near the town and was erected by an accumulated fund of £500 bequeathed by Bishop Hudson in 1685.
+The Episcopal palace is a good building in an extensive demesne near the town and was erected by an accumulated fund of £500 bequeathed by Bishop Hodson in 1685.
 The chapter consists of a dean, precentor, archdeacon, and the eight prebendaries of Kilgoghlin, Tirebrine, Kilmacallane, Kilcooley, Tibohine, Ballintubber, Oran, and Tarmon.
 The dean and chapter have no patronage, and there are neither minor canons nor vicars choral connected with the cathedral.
-The economy fund arises from a moiety of Bishop Hudson's bequest and consists of rents arising from lands in the county of Cavan, at present amounting to £50 per annum late currency.
+The economy fund arises from a moiety of Bishop Hodson's bequest and consists of rents arising from lands in the county of Cavan, at present amounting to £50 per annum late currency.
 The consistorial court, which is held at Elphin, consists of a vicar-general, registrar, and apparitor.

-The diocesan school (Bishop Hudson's Grammar School), which is also at Elphin, is endowed with £25 per annum from Bishop Hudson's fund, and has a house with 15 acres of land; the master's salary is £100 late currency.
+The diocesan school (Bishop Hodson's Grammar School), which is also at Elphin, is endowed with £25 per annum from Bishop Hodson's fund, and has a house with 15 acres of land; the master's salary is £100 late currency.
 There is a diocesan society for the promotion of scriptural schools, to which the bishop subscribes £100 and Viscount Lorton £50 per annum.
 The diocese contains 32 benefices, of which 19 are unions and 13 are single parishes.
 Of these, one is in the gift of the Crown, one in lay patronage, two in joint or alternate patronage, and the Bishop has the right of presentation to the remainder.
 The number of parishes or districts is 74, of which 71 are rectories or vicarages, and three are perpetual curacies.
 It contains 39 churches and three other places where divine worship is performed, also 22 glebe-houses.

 The R.C.
 Diocese of Elphin corresponds in extent with that of the Established Church and is one of the six suffragans to the Archbishopric of Tuam.
 Within its limits, there are 43 parochial districts, containing 80 chapels, served by 85 clergymen, of which 43 are parish priests and 42 coadjutors or curates.
 Sligo is the R.C. bishop's parish, in which he resides.